-Like most new managers, my first promotion was announced in an emailed organization announcement.
-In one message, I had to pivot and learn to manage my former peers.
+My first promotion was announced in an emailed organization announcement.
+In an instant, I had to pivot from peer to boss.

-There was no manual to open, telling me how I should spend my first days, weeks, and months.
-It was just an announcement and a growing sense of dread that I was in over my head.
+There was no manual to tell me how I should spend my first days, weeks, and months.
+It was just an announcement and my growing sense of dread that I was in over my head.

 The first person to congratulate me was the only person on the team younger than me.
 He graduated two years after me, and I spent the previous year mentoring him in his role.

 He was fired up.